The next Primary Election is May 20, 2014.

 If you registered to vote using your Bryn Mawr College address, your polling place on Election Day is:

-Bryn Mawr Presbyterian Church, 625 Montgomery Ave., Bryn Mawr, PA (please see the map below) The polls open at 7 am and close at 8 pm.
+Bryn Mawr Presbyterian Church, 625 Montgomery Ave., Bryn Mawr, PA (please see the map below), a short walk from campus.
+On Election Days the polls open at 7 am and close at 8 pm.

-The Civic Engagement Office will be running an Election Day Shuttle between Pem Arch and the Bryn Mawr Presbyterian Church starting at 9 am and running until 8 pm on Election Day.
-The Election Day Shuttle will run in a continuous loop between the Arch and the polls--you do not need to sign up or reserve a seat.
+On November 4, 2014, the Civic Engagement Office will run an Election Day Shuttle between Pem Arch and the Bryn Mawr Presbyterian Church.
+The Election Day Shuttle runs in a continuous loop between the Arch and the polls--you do not need to sign up or reserve a seat.
 Simply show up and, if the van isn't there waiting for you, it will be along in a matter of minutes!

 Please be sure to bring your Bryn Mawr College ID with you to the polls.
 First time voters WILL be asked to show ID.
 Your College ID is an appropriate form of identification.

 College students have two choices regarding where they register to vote.
 They have the right to register and vote at their college or university, registering using their College address, OR they may choose to register (or remain registered) and vote at their prior home address.

 Our polling place is within easy walking distance of campus, but the Civic Engagement Office will also provide shuttle service on Election Day to facilitate student voting.